Stone pseudovarieties: Stone pseudovarieties and relatively free Stone topological algebras

 \begin{Prop} Let \Cl S be a Stone pseudovariety and let $X$ be a topological space.
 Then, for every Stone topological algebra $S$ that is residually \Cl S and every continuous mapping $\varphi:X\to S$, there is a unique continuous homomorphism $\hat{\varphi}:\Om X{\Cl S}\to S$ such that $\hat{\varphi}\circ\iota=\varphi$, where $\iota:X\to\Om X{\Cl S}$ is the natural generating mapping. \end{Prop}

 \begin{proof} Without loss of generality, we may assume that $\varphi$ is a generating mapping.
-Since $S$ is residually \Cl S, there is an embedding $\varepsilon:S\to\prod_{i\in I}S_i$ into a product of members of~\Cl S. Consider the following commutative diagram:
+Since $S$ is residually \Cl S, there is a continuous embedding $\varepsilon:S\to\prod_{i\in I}S_i$ into a product of members of~\Cl S. Consider the following commutative diagram:

 where the mapping $\pi_i$ is the component projection, $\hat{\varphi}_i$ is the unique continuous homomorphism such that the outer trapezoid commutes, given by the universal property defining $\Om X{\Cl S}$; $\Phi$ is the mapping into the product induced by the $\hat{\varphi}_i$, that is, such that the right triangle commutes for every $i\in I$; and the existence of the mapping $\hat{\varphi}$ follows from the fact that both the images of~$\Phi$ and $\varepsilon$ in the product $\prod_{i\in I}S_i$ are $X$-generated and, therefore they are equal. \end{proof}